Interactive Workshops

 Meditation

-How do we gain the strength to work with life situations that are difficult and stressful?
+How can we gain the strength to work with life situations that are difficult and stressful?
 This workshop will use meditation to help family caregivers get in touch with their unknown strengths and develop their resilience.

 10:30-11:30am